-Part one: Statement on quality from the Executive Director of Nursing, Professions and Quality and the Medical Director
+Part one: Statement on quality from the Executive Medical Director and Executive Director of Nursing, Professions and Operations

 We are delighted to share our Quality Account for 2022/23 on behalf of the Board of Directors.
-This has been another challenging but exciting year for everyone, however the commitment and resilience of #TeamSHSC has enabled us to continue to deliver improvements in the quality of care that we provide.
+This has been another challenging year for everyone, however the commitment and resilience of #TeamSHSC has enabled us to continue to deliver improvements in the quality of care that we provide.

-Sheffield Health and Social Care NHS Foundation Trust (SHSC) employs over 3000 staff and has an annual income in 2022/23 of £160m.
+Sheffield Health and Social Care NHS Foundation Trust (SHSC) employs over 3000 staff and has an annual income in 2021 of £131m.
 We provide predominantly secondary mental health, learning disability and specialist services to the people of Sheffield.
 Our strategic direction sets out where we aim to be as an organisation by 2026 and what we need to do to get there, in an increasingly changing world and NHS environment.